 Dr Johnny Drain, CTO of WNWN, says “We’re not anti-chocolate, far from it.
 We’re against the strain the conventional cocoa supply chain places on the planet, and we aim to alleviate the pressures on the system by creating a viable and delicious alternative.”

-The product releases, according to WNWN’s own calculations, about 80% less CO2 and uses 86% less water during the production process compared to conventional chocolate (2) (3).
+The product from WNWN releases, according to the company's own calculations, about 80% less CO2 and uses 86% less water during the production process compared to conventional chocolate (2) (3).